Tyriek-cloud/Wikipedia-Article-NLP-And-GenAI-App/README.md

 This project is designed to scrape articles from Wikipedia.
 By default, the Streamlit application will display the Wikipedia Statistics page (https://en.wikipedia.org/wiki/Statistics).
 The user will have the option to insert their own Wikipedia URLs.
 The end goal is to use Natural Language Processing to create a summary (with an emphasis on important and easily digestable details) from Wikipedia articles and display important images/pictures/graphics from each of the articles.

-The user can now also interact with a Chatbot.
-The Chatbot is currently a work-in progress.
-The Chatbot is being trained by the app's internal Natural Language Processing model and an external LLM (Now Falcon-40B-Instruct.
-It used to be a model on Wit.AI).
-The app's author will be continuously training the external LLM to produce better results.
+The user can now also interact with an Image Generator.
+The Image Generator is currently a work-in progress.
+The Image Generator is being trained by an external model from Hugging Face.
+The app's author will be continuously training the external model to produce better results.

-# Example Questions to ask the Chatbot

-To help train the model, the app's author has introduced a dictionary of two example questions:
-- "what is statistics?"
-- "what is machine learning?"

 # Summary